 - Regular exercise wasn’t intense enough to promote better, deep sleep

-Power and strength workouts are great for promoting sleep – in my experience.
+Exercise is great for promoting sleep – in my experience.
 If you engage in intense endurance workouts, they can also make you sleep better.
 However, if you’re just “there” in the gym and not really pushing yourself, you might not notice a difference in how rested you feel the next morning.

 3. Start Going Outside for 30+ Minutes a Day